DCC-EX/dcc-ex.github.io/docs/big-picture/stage6.md

 \"CHOOSE_BLK2\") to be latched and unlatched, as this pin does not exist on the Mega2560, nor does it exist on any of our I/O expander boards.
-Further reading on `LATCH()` and `UNLATCH()` can be found in the `exrail/exrail-command-reference:sensors/inputs - reading and responding`{.interpreted-text role="ref"} section of the EXRAIL reference.
+Further reading on `LATCH()` and `UNLATCH()` can be found in the `exrail/exrail-command-reference:sensors/inputs - reading and responding` section of the EXRAIL reference.

 When our CommandStation starts up, virtual pin 60 will not be set, and therefore evaluating the IF() statement `IF(CHOOSE_BLK2)` will return